 Here are some basics to get you started with organic gardening:

-What Is Meant by Organic Matter?
+What Is Organic Matter?

 Organic matter is decaying plant and animal waste.
 It includes everything from compost, grass clipping, dried leaves and kitchen scraps to manures and fish heads.
 Organic matter is used as a soil amendment or conditioner.
 It can be worked into the soil of a new garden or used as a top dressing or mulch in an existing garden.